ef1301/OS_Simulation/README.md

 ## Instructions / Requirements
 ### Topics
 **CPU scheduling:** Implement preemptive priority scheduling.
-The higher is the number the higher is the priotity. <br />
+The higher is the number the higher is the priotity.

 **Disk I/O-queues are Shortest-Seek-Time-First.**

 **Memory:** your program should simulate contiguous memory management with “First-fit” approach.
 You are not allowed to separately represent each byte of memory in your simulation.